 Shaba watched Willow, who continued to hold his hand out expectantly.
 She handed him the book.

-“You have brought us something remarkable today, Willow,” Shaba said, turning to walk into the palace.
+“You have brought us something remarkable today, Willow,” Shaba said, turning to enter the palace.
 “His Holiness will be most pleased.
 Come.”

 Mehmed nodded to Willow, and stood at attention by Gabir’s cart, indicating that he intended to wait for Willow’s return.